 I also like to jot down difficult words that I find while reading.
 It helps me to remember better, and it becomes even better when I see the words repeatedly.
-Besides, I also like to read articles about language learning in order to get knowledge and learn from other learners’ experience.
+Besides, I also like to read articles about language learning in order to get knowledge and learn from other learners’ experiences.
 One of my favorites is Italki Articles.

 Find penpalsAnother thing you can do in a short time is exchanging messages with penpals.
 You can find Language Partners from around the world in Italki.
 Simply select your target languages, and other related information, such as country and gender.
 If you don’t find any suitable native speakers, why don’t you practice with learners of your target language?
 You do mistake together, correct each other, and improve together.

 The point is to keep on using the target language, doesn’t matter if you write, read, listen, or speak.
 Spending a few minutes per day is better than nothing at all.
 How do you find time to learn languages?